Regulation on Fake Credentials and the Growing Role of the Blockchain

 In other countries, the state of affairs is quite diversified too, from lack of specific regulation to tough laws or jurisdictions that focus on prevention activities.

 Most recently, in South Africa, President Cyril Ramaphosa has passed a law to toughen up submission of fake credentials.
 Anyone presenting fraudulent academic qualifications or misleading curriculums might face up to 5 years in jail and/or unspecified fines according to the National Qualifications Framework (NQF) Amendment Act 2019.
 Similarly, the regulation applies to education institutions that award fraudulent qualifications.

 In the rest of the African continent, laws and regulations on the matter are more uncertain and at times nonexistent.
 Higher education and corruption are strictly linked to lack of access to universities.
-According to UNESCO, although enrolment in higher education has grown faster in Sub-Saharan Africa than in any other region of the world, still only around 7% of the population was enrolled in 2010.
+According to UNESCO, although enrollment in higher education has grown faster in Sub-Saharan Africa than in any other region of the world, still only around 7% of the population was enrolled in 2010.
 Subsequently, in order to gain admission to a degree program of choice, the bribing practice has increased in most universities of the region.